The Recognition dilemma in world politics

 This motivates my interest in an alternative set of cases—highly public and visible campaigns for recognition—in order to better explain why actors vocalize demands for recognition, why they may abandon these demands, be harmed by them, and at times strategically and nefariously embrace the cause of recognition.
 These cases cut across the security and cooperation spectrum: (a) Israel’s insistence, since 2007, that it be recognized by Palestinians as a ‘Jewish state’ as part of any final status negotiations; (b) the Armenian diaspora’s long-standing demand that the world, and Turkey, recognize the 1915 massacres as genocide; and (c) the decisions of British elites on both sides of the Brexit referendum to make status-loss, real or imagined, a central feature of their campaigns for and against EU membership.

-Through a genealogical and interpretive approach centered around discourse and media content analysis, I trace how elites in each of these cases pushed for recognition, promoted the view that it was absent, and yet claimed it was vitally necessary.
+Taken together these cases draw from a range of empirical sources: Israeli-Palestinian negotiations transcripts, American court proceedings on the Armenian genocide, elite memoirs, Israeli and British newspapers, and state archives in the United States.
+Employing discourse analysis across this textual data I trace how Israeli, Armenian, and British elites in each of these cases pushed for recognition, promoted the view that it was absent, and yet claimed it was vitally necessary.
 At the same time, each case also reveals the unintended consequences of mobilizing around recognition in this way, as the dependence on others’ views that recognition-seeking entails also binds the actor to its audience in fundamental ways.